Swim Lesson Tips

 SHOULD MY CHILD USE GOGGLES WHILE LEARNING TO SWIM?

-Goggles are ok for 3 year olds and up during lessons- IF they fit well and don’t leak much.
-We encourage parents to get quality goggles, like Speedo’s for children, not the $1.50 pair from the drugstore which leak incessantly.
+Goggles are ok for kids that are already pool safe during in home lessons- IF they fit well and don’t leak much.
+We encourage parents to get quality goggles, like Speedo’s for children.
 A decent, quality pair of goggles can be very useful in the early stages of learning swimming.

 HOW DO I BUILD TRUST WITH MY CHILD IN TEACHING THEM TO SWIM?